edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

   </p>
 </div>

-Let&#8217;s change over to the project view and see what a tenant would see.
+Let's change over to the project view and see what a tenant would see.
 While the admin account allows you to see both, a regular tenant would only see the project view and not the admin view (See Figure 3).

 <div id="attachment_1045" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA03--e1390585949340.png" alt="Figure 3: OpenStack Horizon - Project View" width="600" height="329" class="size-full wp-image-1045" />